metrobuzz-com-ng/netwrap/README.md

   mockData: { id: 1, name: "John Doe", age: 30 }, // Specify the mock data for simulated data calls };

-const useMyDataHook = functionGenerator(hookConfig); // The name of your hook can be anything you want
+const useMyDataHook = useFunctionGenerator(hookConfig); // The name of your hook can be anything you want

 function MyComponent() {
   const { functions, loaders } = useMyDataHook();